Camilla Dalby: Career

 Dalby started playing handball at Spentrup IF, before joining Randers Freja and later Randers HK in 2010.

 With Randers she came second in the Damehåndboldligaen in 2009 and won the EHF Cup in 2010.
-In 2012 she won the Danish championship with the club.
+In 2012 she won the Danish championship with the club, the first in club history.

-In 2013 she joined ŽRK Budućnost on a two year deal.
+In 2013 she joined ŽRK Budućnost on a two-year deal.
 On 10 May 2015, she won her first Champions League trophy with ŽRK Budućnost.
 The following season she returned to Randers HK.

 In 2018 she missed most of the season due to pregnancy.
 She made her comeback in 2019, but did not manage to play well and had a hard time adapting to head coach Niels Agesens playing style.

 She retired in 2019, despite having a contract until 2021.

 National team

 She debuted for the Danish national team on 17 October 2007.

 At the 2010 European Women's Handball Championship she reached the bronze final and placed fourth with the Danish team.

-At the 2013 World Championship, she was a part of the Danish team that won bronze medals, breaking a 9 year streak without medals for the Danish team.
-They beat Poland 30-26.
+At the 2013 World Championship, she was a part of the Danish team that won bronze medals, breaking a 9-year streak without medals for the Danish team.
+They beat Poland 30–26.